 The MGA With An Attitude

-The Elusive BATTERY COVERS - AT-114
+The Elusive INDIVIDUAL BATTERY COVERS - AT-114

 This item was a factory accessory, part number BHA 4140, some believe even a standard item on some MGA, apparently more likely for the Twin Cam cars or for any rally car.
 It is a pair of battery covers molded from Bakelite (phenol-fiber plastic).
 The ends with the holes overhang the sides of the batteries to accept the anchoring J-bolts.
-The long straught edges sit on top of the battery to bold it down.
-Angular recesses underneath at the ends allow space for passage of the battery cables while a large underside cavity allows space for the cable terminals, battery caps, and ample ventillation.
+The long straight edges sit on top of the battery to bold it down.
+Angular recesses underneath at the ends allow space for passage of the battery cables while a large underside cavity allows space for the cable terminals, battery caps, and ample ventilation.

 Although these were fairly common "back in the day", they are exceedingly rare today.
-They did present some inconvenience for battery servicing, which is probaby why they so easily disappeared.
+They did present some inconvenience for battery servicing, which is probably why they so easily disappeared.
 Those of us who may travel regularly on gravel roads can appreciate the utility of these covers, considering that the MGA batteries are located near the ground and only inches from the rear tires.
 I know how much bother it is to clean dirt and gravel off the battery tops each time I need to check the fluid and clean the terminals.

 |